hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 Parameter            | Description
 ---------------------|------------
-`:organization_name` | The name of the organization to list available modules from.
+`:organization_name` | The name of the organization to list available providers from.

-Lists the modules that are available to a given organization.
-This includes the full list of publicly curated and private modules and is filterable.
+Lists the providers that are available to a given organization.

 Status  | Response                                           | Reason
 --------|----------------------------------------------------|----------
-[200][] | [JSON API document][] (`type: "registry-providers"`) | The request was successful [404][] | [JSON API error object][]                          | Modules not found or user unauthorized to perform action
+[200][] | [JSON API document][] (`type: "registry-providers"`) | The request was successful [404][] | [JSON API error object][]                          | Providers not found or user unauthorized to perform action

 ### Query Parameters